 Unleash the explorer in you and embark on a cruise to the Baltic Sea.
 From the awe inspiring grace of Scandinavian architecture to the natural splendour of Norway's Fjords you will discover a history and way of life like no other.
-With such an abundance of sights to behold the best way to experience this region is on a cruise.
+With so many sights to behold and indulge in; the best way to experience this region is on a cruise.

 A cruise to Scandinavia is one you will never forget.
 Visit the stunning cities of Copenhagen, Helsinki and Oslo.
 Located between the Oslo fjord and the green hills of Oslomarka the Norwegian capital city is a truly unique destination, with its 19th and 20th century architecture, wooden carvings and colourful frescoes decorating the city's buildings.
 Visit the Viking Ship Museum and admire a spectacular view of the city and fjord from the Akershus Castle.